microsoft/FluidFramework/BREAKING.md

 Additionally, `createGenericNetworkError`'s signature was refactored to combine `canRetry` and `retryAfterMs` into a single required parameter `retryInfo`.

+### Containers isDirty flag behavior has changed
+Container is now considered dirty if it's not attached or it is attached but has pending ops.
+Check https://fluidframework.com/docs/build/containers/#isdirty for further details.

 ## 0.56 Breaking changes
 - [`MessageType.Save` and code that handled it was removed](#messageType-save-and-code-that-handled-it-was-removed)